St. Louis Rams: 2015: Nick Foles and the final season in St. Louis

-On March 10, 2015, the Rams were involved in a rare trade of starting quarterbacks as they traded Bradford along with a fifth-round pick in 2015 to the Philadelphia Eagles in exchange for the Eagles' Nick Foles along with a fourth-round pick in 2015 and a second round pick in 2016.
-Foles had a 14–4 record as starter and an impressive TD–INT ratio of 46–17, while Bradford had an 18–30–1 record.
-On the day of the 2015 draft the Rams traded Zac Stacy, the Rams’ 2013 rushing leader, for a 7th round pick to the Jets.
+On March 10, 2015, the Rams were involved in a rare trade of starting quarterbacks as they traded Bradford along with a fifth-round pick in 2015 to the Philadelphia Eagles in exchange for the Eagles' Nick Foles along with a fourth-round pick in 2015 and a second-round pick in 2016.
+Foles had a 14–4 record as starter and a TD–INT ratio of 46–17, while Bradford had an 18–30–1 record.
+On the day of the 2015 draft the Rams traded Zac Stacy, the Rams’ 2013 rushing leader, for a seventh-round pick to the Jets.

 The Rams opened their 2015 season at home against Seattle.
 In Foles’ Rams debut, he threw for 297 yards and a touchdown.
 Following the dramatic win, Foles struggled against his former divisional rival, the Redskins as the Rams lost 24–10.
 Foles' accuracy improved the following week but he threw no touchdowns and his first interception as a Ram against the Steelers, dropping the team to 1–2.
 Following the two losses Foles bounced back, handing the unbeaten Cardinals their first loss of the season.
 After that game, Foles’ problems with turnovers from 2014 started to show, as he completed 11 passes out of 30 for 141 yards, 1 touchdown, and a career-high 4 interceptions against the Green Bay Packers.
 On November 16, Foles was benched in favor of Case Keenum, who would start the remainder of the season.